MarcinKonowalczyk/LabVIEW_average_tools/README.md

 Basically things I do not know how to do myslef (either because they are difficult or because I have not spent much time researching how to actually get it done).
 Please help.
  - Make this into an actuall package on VIPM (When it's actually done of course)
  - Add fancy menu items
+ - Does anyone know good way to write a vi which works with (any) queues?